Short-term residential treatment center for teen depression | ThreePeaks Ascent

 How ThreePeaks Ascent Can Help

 Nature therapy programs like ThreePeaks Ascent can be an effective depression treatment option for teens.
 For one thing, nature-based residential treatment removes teens from their environments and allows them to focus on improving themselves.
-A nature therapy program also provides the space and time for teens to process their feelings in a healthy way and under mental health professionals’ supervision.
+A nature therapy program also provides the space and time for teens to process their feelings in a healthy way and under the supervision of health care professionals.

 Exposure to novel environments and activities at nature therapy programs has also been shown to be an effective way to challenge teens.
 In this setting, teens have the chance to practice new coping strategies.